Cramer-Rao Bounds for Target Parameter Estimation in a Bi-Static IRS-Assisted Radar Configuration: Results

-Figure~\ref{fig:IRS_N} shows how azimuth and elevation RMSE depend on IRS elements, using a logarithmic scale.
-As $N_{IRS}$ increases from $0$ to $100$, both RMSE values decline steadily, highlighting the impact of aperture gain in IRS-assisted sensing.
-Larger IRS panels enhance array gain and phase shaping, boosting reflected signals and angular resolution.
-RMSE reduction is more significant between $N=0$ and $40$, then flattens, indicating diminishing returns as aperture grows.
-Elevation RMSE always exceeds azimuth RMSE, reflecting anisotropy from the radar–IRS setup and array geometry.
-Overall, increasing IRS elements benefits the low- to mid-range aperture, but optimising design balances hardware costs and performance at larger sizes.
+Figure~\ref{fig:rmse_irs_elements} illustrates the dependence of azimuth and elevation RMSE on the number of IRS elements, $L=L_h L_v$.
+In this study, as the number of IRS elements increases, we maintain a square IRS panel with $L_h=L_v\in[2,40]$.
+As $L$ increases from $4$ to $1600$, the azimuth angle and elevation angle RMSE decrease, proving the role of aperture gain in IRS-assisted sensing.
+Larger IRS apertures enhance the effective array gain and enable more accurate phase synthesis, thereby strengthening the reflected signals and improving angular resolution.
+The RMSE reduction is most pronounced in the range $4 \leq L \leq 400$, after which the curves tend to saturate, indicating diminishing returns with further aperture enlargement.
+The RMSE of azimuth is lower than that of elevation, following the similar trend observed in Figs.~\ref{fig:rmse_snr_ss}(a) and ~\ref{fig:rmse_snr_ss}(b).
+Overall, increasing the number of IRS elements is particularly beneficial in the low- to mid-aperture regime, whereas for larger apertures the design must balance incremental performance gains against the FOV and sidelobe attenuation.

+Furthermore, for the design of IRS weights as illustrated in (\ref{WeightsSoln}), it is to be noted that the beamwidth decreases with increasing aperture length, thereby affecting the FOV.
+We remark that the design of IRS weights using well-constructed optimization problem takes the center stage in the performance of the IRS-static radar configuration for the desired FOV.